simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 Regular data privacy audits can help businesses identify potential vulnerabilities and ensure compliance with privacy laws and regulations.
 This can include reviewing data collection and storage practices, as well as training employees on data privacy best practices.

-During an audit, businesses should also review their **third-party service providers** to ensure that they are also complying with data privacy regulations.
+During an audit, businesses should also review their **third-party service providers** to ensure that they're also complying with data privacy regulations.
 This is especially important if these service providers have access to personal information.

 #### Employee Training and Awareness Programs